verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 ### Listen Port

-`verdaccio` runs by default on the port `4873`.
+`verdaccio` runs by default on the port `4873`. `verdaccio` runs by default on the port `4873`.
 Changing the port can be done via [CLI](cli.md) or in the configuration file.
-The following options are valid:
+The following options are valid: The following options are valid:

 ```yaml
 listen: